 The ELAMP Initiatives

-The E-Learning and Mobility Project (e-lamp) began in 2003 and ended in July 2010
+The E-Learning and Mobility Project (e-lamp)

 The ‘E-Learning and Mobility Project’ (ELAMP) was focused on the use of ICT to provide enhanced independent and distance learning support for Traveller children.
 The primary focus of the various developments was the challenge of interrupted learning.